cherrylabs/arx-core/README.md

 ```

-We apologize, /\rx is in total restructuration and development.
+We apologize, /\rx still in progress for a first alpha release please wait at the end of June.